-Kathleen ("Kathy") M. Beasley is a litigation partner in the Dallas office of Haynes and Boone, LLP.
-For more than twenty years, Kathy has represented corporations, individuals, boards of directors and board committees in business disputes and government investigations.
+Kathleen ("Kathy") M. Beasley is a partner in the Dallas office of Haynes and Boone, LLP.
+For more than twenty years, Kathy has represented corporations, individuals, boards of directors and board committees in compliance counseling, business disputes, and defense of government investigations.
 She has tried lawsuits in federal and state court, and before arbitrators.
 With extensive experience in conducting internal corporate investigations, Kathy has also assisted clients being investigated by the Department of Justice, the SEC, and other governmental authorities.
-Her practice is concentrated in the areas of antitrust, fraud, and complex business disputes.
+Her practice is concentrated in the areas of competition law and antitrust, fraud, and complex business disputes.

-Kathy is a frequent speaker and author for national audiences on topics related to antitrust law, investigations, and litigation issues and techniques.
-Among other audiences, she has spoken to the ABA Antitrust Section Spring Meeting, the ABA National Institute on White Collar Crime, the International Cartel Workshop, and the Center for American and International Law's Annual Program on Antitrust Law, and she serves on the Advisory Board for the BNA White Collar Crime Report.
+Kathy is a frequent speaker and author for national audiences on topics related to antitrust law, investigations, compliance and ethics, and litigation issues and techniques.
+Among other audiences, she has spoken to the ABA Antitrust Section, the ABA National Institute on White Collar Crime, the International Cartel Workshop, and the Center for American and International Law's Annual Program on Antitrust Law, and she serves on the Advisory Board for the BNA White Collar Crime Report.
 She has also served as an adjunct instructor of Trial Advocacy at the Southern Methodist University Dedman School of Law, and as a coach of SMU Law School's national trial competition teams.

 At the invitation of the U.S. Department of Justice Antitrust Division, Kathy served as a non-governmental advisor (NGA) at the 2011 International Competition Network Cartel Workshop in Belgium.
-She also serves as a member of the International Cartel Task Force.
+She has also served as a member of the ABA’s International Cartel Task Force.

-Kathy is an active member of the American Bar Association, participating in the Antitrust Section and the Section of Litigation.
-Currently serving as Co-Chair of the Compliance and Ethics Committee of the ABA Antitrust Section, Kathy has previously served as Vice-Chair of that Committee, as well as the Cartel and Criminal Practice Committee.
-Kathy is recognized by Chambers USA as a leading lawyer in Antitrust in Texas, 2011-2012 and as a Texas Super Lawyer in Antitrust Litigation, Business Litigation, and Criminal Defense: White Collar, 2011-2012.
-She is named one of the Best Lawyers in America for Antitrust Law, Litigation - Antitrust (2013).
+Kathy is an active member of the American Bar Association, currently serving as Chair of the Antitrust Section’s Cartel & Criminal Practice Committee.
+Kathy previously served as Co-Chair of the Compliance & Ethics Committee.
+Kathy is recognized by Chambers USA as a leading lawyer in Antitrust in Texas, 2011-2014, and as a Texas Super Lawyer in Antitrust Litigation, Business Litigation, and Criminal Defense: White Collar, 2011-2014.
+She is named one of the Best Lawyers in America for Antitrust Law, Litigation - Antitrust (2013-2015).
 Kathy is AV® Peer Review Rated Preeminent by Martindale-Hubbell® Law Directory.
 Kathy was named to GCR’s International Who’s Who of Competition Lawyers and Economists for 2013.
 In her local community, Kathy serves on the Board of Trustees for Dallas Christian School, which she chaired from 2011-2013.

 Kathy received her J.D. from Southern Methodist University Dedman School of Law, where she was a Hatton W. Sumners Scholar, and was named to the Order of the Coif and the Law Review.
 She obtained a B.A. from Louisiana State University summa cum laude.